elenderg/PAL-1000/instruções de compilação.md

 `If the type's target type is not nil, exit.`
-`If the type's target name is blank, put the type's base type's target type into the type's target type; exit.` `Find the type's target type given the type's target name and the type index.` `If the type's target type is nil, abort with "I can't quite see what you're pointing at.
-Please clarify." and the type's locus; exit.`
+`If the type's target name is blank, put the type's base type's target type into the type's target type; exit.` `Find the type's target type given the type's target name and the type index.` `If the type's target type is nil, abort with "_I can't quite see what you're pointing at.
+Please clarify._" and the type's locus; exit.`

 `To resolve a type (optional info - record):`